2sic/oqtane-theme-2shine-bs5/Client/src/scss/readme.md

 ## How to use

 1. First make sure you can build.
 That means make sure you already did `npm install`
-1. To compile the CSS, use `npm run develop` or `npm run build`.
-Build will also minify the files.
+1. Webpack will always be run on build of the solution
+1. You can also run webpack with 'npm run build-prod'

 Then make changes to the `_variables.scss` as you need.
 In case you need more bootstrap parts like _jumbotron_ just activate them in the `theme.scss`.